 Any electrical and electronic apparatus is subject to the compliance with mandatory essential requirements established by the Electromagnetic Compatibility (EMC) Directive to ensure that their performance is protected against electromagnetic disturbances.

 Fluorescent lamps without integrated ballast, high intensity discharge lamps, ballasts and luminaires able to operate such lamps can only be placed on the EU market if they meet certain ecodesign requirements.

-Household gas appliances (including forced drought burners) marketed in the EU need to meet mandatory health and safety requirements concerning ignition, durability, and energy consumption, among others.
+Gas appliances for non-industrial use (including forced drought burners) marketed in the EU need to meet mandatory health and safety requirements concerning ignition, durability, and energy consumption, among others.

 Technical standards for low voltage electrical equipment

 Low-voltage electrical equipment is subject to the compliance with mandatory essential requirements in order to ensure the health and safety of persons, domestic animals and property.